root-project/root/README/README.CXXMODULES.md

   the LD_LIBRARY_PATH descending to the system libraries.
 The algorithm is very efficient because it uses bloom filters[[5]].
 This in turn allows ROOT symbol to be extended to system libraries.

+### Module Registration Approaches

+  The C++ modules system supports /*preloading*/ of all modules at startup time.
+  The current implementation of loading of C++ modules in clang has an overhead and is between 40-60 MB depending on the ROOT configuration while there might be 2x slowdown depending on the workflow.
+These issues are very likely to be addressed by the LLVM community in midterm.

+  Preloading of all C++ modules is semantically the closest to C++ behavior.
+  However, in order to achieve performance ROOT loads them on demand using a global module index file.
+It has sufficient information to map a looked up identifier to the module which contains the corresponding definition.
+Switching back to preloading of all C++ modules is done by setting the `ROOT_USE_GMI` environment variable to false.

 ### Supported Platforms